-DUE BY: Wednesday, October 8, 2014 at the OGRD Office, Neill Hall, 423 before 3:00pm any day or mail checks to WSU-OGRD PO Box 643140 Pullman, WA 99164.
+DUE BY: Friday, September 25, 2015 at the OGRD Office, Neill Hall, 423 before 3:00pm any day or mail checks to WSU-OGRD PO Box 643140 Pullman, WA 99164.

 Refunds are unavailable due to cancellation.
 Sorry No Credit Cards.

-- -Sign Up- (17 seats left) ( 10/15/2014 8:30am-5:00pm ) All other Colleges/Departments register here
+- -Sign Up- (17 seats left) ( 11/5/2015 12:00PM-1:00PM ) CUE 512

-- -Sign Up- (17 seats left) ( 10/15/2014 8:30am-5:00pm ) If you are CAS register here
+- -Sign Up- (16 seats left) ( 12/3/2015 12:00PM-1:00PM ) CUE 512

 |2015 OGRD DATABASE WORKSHOPS |

 PLEASE SIGN-UP FOR THE DATE OF YOUR CHOICE

 OGRD would like to provide regularly scheduled training on the myresearch database for any faculty, A/P, and classified staff employees that would like a bit more in-depth training.
 The workshop will include, but not be limited to, searches, proposal reports, award reports, status look-ups, acronym clarification, on-line reviewer options, electronic distribution, etc. These sessions are intended to provide training and feedback to users and potential users and will be relatively open-ended.

-Polycom is available upon request and you will need to have a lap top computer available for your off site training, contact Pam Kelley at email@example.com
+AMS is available upon request and you will need to have a lap top computer available for your off site training, contact Pam Kelley at email@example.com